koor-tech/handbook.koor.tech/docs/handbook/tools.md

 Here are the primary tools that we use to collaborate with each other explained.

+!!! hint
+    To quickly access most of our commonly used web apps, checkout: [Koor - App Launcher](https://koorinc.cloudflareaccess.com/#/Launcher).

 ## Productivity Tools

 We use a variety of productivity tools in addition to those mentioned in Communications.
 You're welcome to use your own private productivity tools.
 Here's a list of those that the company licenses for shared productivity or for which we have company accounts: